aaronpriven/Array-2D-pm/README.md

 If the `Unicode::GCString|Unicode::GCString` module can be loaded, its `columns` method will be used to determine the width of each character.
 This will treat composed accented characters and double-width Asian characters correctly.

-Otherwise, it will use Perl's `length` function.
+Otherwise, Array::2D will use Perl's `length` function.

 - **tabulate(_separator_)**